BioxMech/AlterTail/README.md

   * Filter shops by ratings or distance
   * View it on a google map in real-time

-# About
-AlterTail is a web application project produced by 5 individuals who are currently enrolled in Singapore Management University, pursuing a bachelor of Science (Information Systems) degree.

 # Instructions

 * Install Stripe Dependencies